 Features Unique to Acorns

-Found Money feature — Acorns is currently beta testing partnering with certain brands, including 1-800 Flowers and Dollar Shave Club, with more on the way, in which the merchants will also invest in your Acorns account.
+- Found Money — Save money on items you purchase.
+Acorns is currently beta testing partnering with certain brands, including 1-800 Flowers and Dollar Shave Club, with more on the way, in which the merchants will also invest in your Acorns account.

 Features Unique to Stash

-In addition to accepting investment recommendations from Stash Invest, you can supplement your portfolio with your own investment choices.
+- More Flexibility Investing — In addition to accepting investment recommendations from Stash Invest, you can supplement your portfolio with your own investment choices.
 This will provide you with more investment options.
-They also pay interest on uninvested cash balances.

 |Minimum Deposit||$0; $5 to start investing||$5|